Tonbridge Angels F.C.: Attendance

-During the club's Kent League days, Longmead Stadium's record attendance for a competitive match was remarkably beaten three times in ten days during a memorable FA Cup run.
+During the club's Kent League days, Longmead Stadium's record attendance for a competitive match was beaten three times in ten days during a memorable FA Cup run.
 After an abandoned 3rd Qualifying Round replay with Hampton in front of over 800 fans, the game was rearranged and drew an impressive attendance of 1,274.
 Just five days later the 4th Qualifying Round tie against Yeovil drew a crowd of 1,483.
 Season 1997–98 saw an attendance of 2,412 when the full Crystal Palace first team squad appeared for a charity match in aid of two local hospices, making 30 March 1998 a memorable evening in the club's history.
-The current record attendance for a competitive match at Longmead is 2,411, which was set on 7 May 2011 in the Isthmian League Premier Division play-Off final against Lowestoft Town.
+The current record attendance for a competitive match at Longmead is 2,806, which was set on 26 December 2023 in the National League South fixture against Maidstone United.
 The largest attendance for any game by the club was witnessed at the Angel Ground where an FA Cup tie in 1951–52 against Aldershot was attended by 8,236 spectators.

+On 2 November 2024, an attendance of 3,132 witnessed the FA Cup 1st round match against Harborough Town.

 Biggest win/defeat

-The Angels’ biggest win came about in the FA Cup in 1951 (Angel Ground) when Worthing were beaten 11–1.
+The Angels' biggest win came about in the FA Cup in 1951 (Angel Ground) when Worthing were beaten 11–1.
 Two seasons before that a 2–11 loss at Folkestone in the Kent Senior Cup had given the club its record defeat.
 The biggest win at Longmead Stadium was on 5 September 2017 when the Angels defeated Herne Bay 10–1 in the Isthmian League Cup.